-Notes: (1) Andrew J. Russell is the president of RMC, which holds the beneficial ownership to 146,500,000 common shares of the Company.
-Robert L. Russell is on the board of directors and is a shareholder of RMC.
-During 2012, RMC sold 15,000,000 common shares to Queensberry and entered into an option to sell and voting agreement of an additional 45,000,000 common shares with Queensberry.
+Notes: (1) Andrew J. Russell is the president of RMC, which holds the beneficial ownership to 144,000,000 common shares of the Company.
+Robert L. Russell is chairman of the board of directors of RMC and also a shareholder of RMC.
 Additionally, Andrew Russell holds 20,000 shares personally.